scottx611x/CSCI-S-40/Lecture/Lectures.md

       - `dig +norec www.csail.mit.edu +trace`
     - Root servers only know about TLD IPs
     - TLDs only know about the next level down in their namespace
-    - An organiztaion's DNS servers must know of at least one root-level domain to begin using DNS
+    - An organization’s DNS servers must know of at least one root-level domain to begin using DNS
     - www.root-servers.org
     - 13 named root servers but hundreds of machines
     - Root Zone File